Perverse schobers, stability conditions and quadratic differentials I: Mixed-angulations on weighted marked surfaces

 \section{Mixed-angulations on weighted marked surfaces}

-In this section we define weighted marked surfaces, their mixed-angulations, the dual notion of an S-graph, and mutations of both.
+In this section we define weighted marked surfaces, their mixed-angulations, the dual notion of an S-graph, as well as flips of both.
 We also discuss basic properties of quadratic differentials and their moduli spaces, and how horizontal foliations give rise to mixed-angulations.